 Lighting.
 Proper lighting boosts participants’ concentration in a meeting room.
 It also gives remote participants the feeling of virtually sitting in the same room.
 The room should be lit evenly across the table with indirect fluorescent lighting.
 If windows exist, the sunlight may bring strong contrast in the room and cause dark areas in a camera view.
 Closing the window shades can create more even lighting.

 Camera.
 Crisp, reliable video is the best way to engage with your participants.
-How you arrange a camera plays an important role in a conference room.
+How you arrange a camera plays an important role in a conference room setup.
 The camera’s field of view, which is the area that the camera sees, increases with the distance between the camera and your meeting participants.
 The more participants in a room, the farther you need to place the camera from the participants.
 Position the camera properly so that all participants will be in view.

 Microphone.
 Sound is just as important as a camera in a video-ready conference room.
 If a conversation cannot be heard or clearly understood, it might cause potential miscommunication and business inefficiency.
 In general, a standard microphone works well for up to four participants.
 Place the microphone on the table in front of the meeting participants.
 To have a better meeting experience without missing the conversation, an extended microphone is recommended for a larger sized room.
 Spacing between microphones should be about 45 to 60 inches.